If you are passionate about cooking, you know the cookware you use makes a big difference in how the food turns out.

 Because the pans are square, they provide more space to heat up food than round pans.
 They are oven safe up to 850 degrees.

-They have double riveted handles that adds to the pans’ durability and they are PTFE and PFOA free.
-They are nonstick and easy to clean.
+The pans have double riveted handles that add to the pans’ durability and they are PTFE and PFOA free.
+Also, they are nonstick and easy to clean.

 - Square pans hold more food